jup-ag/space-station/guides/7-jlp/1-JLP.md

     <meta name="twitter:card" content="summary" />
 </head>

 The **Jupiter Liquidity Provider (JLP)** Pool is a liquidity pool that acts as a counterparty to traders on [Jupiter Perps](https://jup.ag/perps).
-When traders open leveraged positions, they will borrow tokens from the pool.
+Traders borrow tokens from the pool to open leveraged positions on the Jupiter Perpetuals exchange.

 The JLP token derives its value from: